A View From Above (2009-2016)

 A View From Aboveis a series of paintings made between 2009 and 2016, consisting of large (60 x 48 inch) wide-angle views and smaller (10 x 8 inch) 'glimpses' of toy figures against a blank landscape.

-As a continuation of interest in surveillance within public space, these paintings borrow from the downward looking gaze associated with such technologies (CCTV cameras, Google-earth or live streamed city webcams for example).
+Instigated by continued interest in surveillance within public space, these paintings borrow from the downward looking gaze associated with technologies of observation (e.g. CCTV cameras, Google-earth or live streamed city webcams).
 The work in the series focuses on the all-seeing and ever-present aspect of modern image-based surveillance.
-It is about the gaze, the act of viewing itself, as suggested by the title.
-The use of toy figures as passive ‘actors’ in their constructed landscape is motivated by a view that observation of this type is ultimately oppressive to the sense of freedom in the human spirit.
+As the title indicates, these paintings are about the gaze, the act of viewing itself.
+The use of toy figures as passive ‘actors’ in their constructed landscape is motivated by a view that observation of this type is ultimately oppressive.